What do Enterprises Need?

 - Deployed entirely on-prem or in your Virtual Private Cloud (VPC).
 The best way to guarantee security is to not allow your data to leave your company’s managed resources.
 We have also trained models in house, built all IDE integrations, and written all custom logic to cleanly integrate the user’s code with model inputs and outputs.
 By not relying on third party APIs, you can be confident that there is no potential for external security vulnerabilities to creep in.
 We recognize that every company has different data handling and management policies, as well as hardware setups, so we offer a wide range of methods to deploy Codeium for Enterprises in a self-hosted manner.
 The compute requirements are also light, so you will not be breaking the bank to provide AI acceleration at lightning fast speeds and state-of-the-art quality.
 If you do not want to deploy locally, we do offer a managed service with SOC2 compliance coming very soon.

-- Fine-tuning models on your existing repository entirely within your self-hosted Codeium instance.
+- Personalization on your existing repository entirely within your self-hosted Codeium instance.
 You are the industry experts in what you do, and have more relevant, higher quality code in your private repository than can be found in public repositories.
-Therefore, a generic model, irrespective of deployment method, would not provide the same generation quality as fine-tuned models.
-Codeium’s base quality is comparable with Github Copilot, and so fine-tuning will definitely outperform anything in existence for your needs.
-Doing fine-tuning within your self-hosted instance means none of your data will leave your management and no-one will gain temporary or permanent access, including us.
+Therefore, a generic system, irrespective of deployment method, would not provide the same generation quality as a personalized system.
+Codeium’s base quality is comparable with Github Copilot, and so personalization will definitely outperform anything in existence for your needs.
+Doing personalization within your self-hosted instance means none of your data will leave your management and no-one will gain temporary or permanent access, including us.
 These models will automatically be deployed in your self-hosted Codeium instance - the model weights will never leave your instance either.

 - Full suite of AI acceleration for coding.
 We refer to Codeium as a toolkit rather than a tool since software development is not a homogenous endeavor.
 Each different “mode” that a software developer operates in can be accelerated with AI, and Codeium is the only product that will address this entire range in a consistent, seamless manner.
 Using a multitude of products to address each of these modes will expose you to colliding interfaces, larger management overhead, and higher security vulnerability.
 Already we provide Autocomplete on Enterprise, and we have Unit Test Generation, Doc Generation, and much more actively being worked on.
 We also have thoughts on Search for Enterprises (already provided to individuals) as well as Chat, PR Review Automation, Debugging, and more.